nats404/unofficial-kit-plantphysiology-report/README.md

 # Unofficial KIT typst template for the B.Sc.
 Biology module "Pflanzenphysiologisches Praktikum"

+Typst: typst.app

 A typst template that meets all the requirements for the report.

+# Usage

+1. Dowload the files (and folder) in the "template" folder.
+2. Start a new typst project.
+If there are any files inside, delete them.
+3. Import the downloaded files into the new typst project.
+4. Start writing in the "main.typ"-file.

 # Requirements